redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

 Neutron is simply the component-formerly-known-as-Quantum.
 While the commands and configuration files refer to Quantum, the documentation refers to Neutron.
 The name transition in software will be complete in the upcoming Havana release.

+### What is "all in one" for?

+Not everyone has a development or testing lab that they have control of for "proof-of-concept" evaluation, demos or simple curiousity.
+Packstack's "allinone" option installs and configures a single fully-loaded standalone OpenStack deployment.
+The term **standalone** is actually pretty significant here as everything is configured to run on a system that has only one network interface.
+That effectively puts multiple compute nodes, fault-tolerant dhcp servers, access to physical provider networks, etc. outside of the scope of the all-in-one configuration.
+If setting up this sort of deployment is your ultimate goal, you will not get **directly** there by running through the operations described here.
+Much of what is described here is relevant to all types of deployments, so if you are new to Neutron and are planning something more complex than an "all-in-one" there is some value to going through this document.
+However, keep in mind that the details relevant to more interesting deployments (e.g. multiple compute nodes, separate network gateways, etc) are

 ### Conventions

 #### OpenStack Commands